russelljjarvis/ScienceAccessibility/manuscript.md

 The author's name entered by the user is then queried through Google Scholar, returning the results from articles containing the author's name.

-For all items, the Flesch-Kincaid readability score [@Kincaid:1975] - the most commonly used metric to assess readability - is used to quantify the complexity of all items.
+The Flesch-Kincaid readability score [@Kincaid:1975] - the most commonly used metric to assess readability - is then used to quantify the complexity of all items.

 ### Plot Information
 The entered author name generates a histogram binned by readability score, which is initially populated exclusively by the ART corpus [@Soldatova:2007] data.
 We use this data because it is a pre-established library of scientific papers.
 The resulting graph displays the mean writing complexity of the entered author against a distribution of ART corpus content.